pranoyghosh35/smart_home_backend/README.md

 Below we describe 2 most important of these:

-### Generating Synthetic Data
+### Generating Synthetic Data in kW-min

+- J is energy, J/sec is Power.
+1 kW-min = 60 kJ energy.
+- But this unit gives an intutive sense of power*time=energy consumed by appliance.

 The `gen_fake_data.py` script is responsible for generating the synthetic time-series data.
-It creates data with a resolution of 1 second, both with and without noise, to simulate real-world scenarios.
+It creates data with a resolution of 1 second, both with and without noise ("realistic_fake_energy_data_with_errors.csv" , "realistic_fake_energy_data_without_errors.csv" respectively ), to simulate real-world scenarios.
 The script generates separate datasets for each household, considering the unique energy consumption patterns for a home, an office, and a shift worker's home.

 ![Generating synthetic data of 1 second resolution both with or without noise](server_data_homes/images/gen_synthetic_data.png)